josephfosco/splice/doc/loops.clj.md

    :instrument-name an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody elemants to play [
-    {:pitch-freq | :pitch-midi-note - the pitch to play as a frequency or midi note number.
-Can be nil for a rest.
-     :dur - Required.
+    {:pitch - Required - Map containing pitch information for this note :dur - Required.
 Map containing duration info for this event.
      :volume - Required if pitch is not nil. volume of melody element 0 - 1.
      :instrument-settings - Optional A list of keys and values of settings for this instrument.
 Example: (:attack 4.0 :release 3.0)
     }
    ]
   }
  ]
 }